 #2 Empowering Effective Listening

 Effective communication is not just about conveying messages, it also depends on active listening.
-Promoting this key aspect of communication assists managers and leaders to understand employees’ needs, concerns, and suggestions, helping to significantly minimize miscommunication.
+Promoting this key aspect of communication assists managers and leaders in understanding employees’ needs, concerns, and suggestions, helping to significantly minimize miscommunication.

 #3 Utilizing Technology for Seamless Communication